PDAL/PDAL/doc/workshop/exercises/analysis/dtm/dtm.rst

 2. :ref:`writers.gdal` can be used for large data, but it does not interpolate a typical `TIN`_ surface model.

+3. If you are missing the Raster tab, check your plugins in QGIS.
+If you have none you may need to reinstall through conda and make sure you have all the packages.

 .. _`TIN`: https://en.wikipedia.org/wiki/Triangulated_irregular_network
 .. _`gdaldem`: http://www.gdal.org/gdaldem.html